 Online Only Auctions

-Online Only “Onsite” Auction (Identified as “Alderfer Online”)
+Online Only “Onsite” Auction (Identified as “Estate Sales”)

-An online only “onsite” timed auction is run the same way as an online-only timed auction except the items are located at a specified advertised site.
+An “onsite” Estate Sale is an online only timed auction.
+It is run the same way as an online-only timed auction except the items are located at a specified advertised home location.
 An online only timed auction is an online auction run largely by the computer.
-Items are posted on www.AlderferAuction.com along with photos and descriptions.
+Items are posted on www.AlderferAuction.com and App along with photos and descriptions.
 The items are posted for 5-10 days prior to the close of the auction.
 From the comfort of your home you may view and monitor your bids 24/7.
 Preview times and the location for pick up is advertised according to the terms of each of these events.